Please refer to the EUTR for wood and wood products harvested before June 29, 2023. After June 29, 2023, please refer to the EUDR information below.

 The EUDR establishes a three-tiered system to assess the deforestation and forest degradation risk of countries or parts thereof.
 The assessment of risk is based on the rate of deforestation and forest degradation, rate of expansion of agriculture land for relevant commodities, and production trends of commodities and their covered derivatives.

 Other information may be considered, including progress related to nationally determined contributions (NDCs) in the country of concern and/or implementation of agreements and other instruments between the concerned country and EU Member States on deforestation and forest degradation.
 When the EUDR was passed, the European Commission assigned a standard risk rating to all countries.
-The Commission is currently undertaking a risk assessment which will lead to a designation of low and high risk countries by December 30, 2024, based on the criteria laid out in Article 29.
-The Commission will notify countries that will be designated as high risk and will engage in dialogue with the objective of reducing their level of risk.
-The risk rating is subject to change over time.

 - High risk: Countries, or parts thereof, that are determined to have a high risk of producing commodities and/or covered derivatives that do not comply with the Regulation’s deforestation-free requirement.